Our Safety Culture Change Approach

 Values driven organizations want to eliminate all workplace injuries.
 Safety is a core value that is essential to how people work.
 Injury freedom through a positive safety culture will never leave the company’s strategic plans, similar to the value of an effective Total Quality Management (TQM) or continuous improvement philosophy.
 A Values driven company maximizes compliance and behavior, while adding the missing ingredients of environmental changes, teamwork, continuous improvement and effective communications, to name a few.
 The EHS Manager is a “safety leader” who facilitates the activities that drive the safety culture.
 In fact, every employee from the frontline worker to the executive can become a safety leader.
 The results are remarkable.
 All injuries can be prevented.

 How can a company progress to be Values driven?
-The ELS Safety System guides EnPro Industries divisions and their production facilities in creating the positive workplace safety culture.
+The WLS Safety System guides client organizations in creating the positive workplace safety culture.
 It includes training and development, plus tools and tactics.
 But to move from Compliance to Behavior to Values, there are 4 Major Safety Culture Change Points that must occur.

 4 Major Safety Culture Change Points